ductsoup/Air-Quality-Sensor-Suite-MkII/README.md

 ## Enclosure
 For the enclosure I customized [The Ultimate box maker](https://www.thingiverse.com/thing:1264391).

-My 3D printer didn't do such a good job on the 2.05mm tap drill holes for the Pi Zero W so I opened those up with a 5/64 (1.98mm) drill, ran a M2.5x0.45 tap through by hand then finished up with some M2.5 nylon screws (Amazon is your friend for hard to find items like this).
+My 3D printer didn't do such a good job on the 2.05mm tap drill holes for mounting the Pi Zero W so I opened those up with a 5/64 (1.98mm) drill, ran a M2.5x0.45 tap through by hand then finished up with some M2.5 nylon screws (Amazon is your friend for tools and supplies like this).

 ![enclosure](/img/IMG_3570.JPG)
 ![enclosure](/img/enclosure.png)